khaors/geocompr/main.md

 ```

 Scaling enlarges or shrinks objects by a factor.
-It could be applied either globally or locally. <!-- my terms - jn-->
+It can be applied either globally or locally. <!-- my terms - jn-->
-Global scaling increases or decreases all coordinates values in relation to the origin coordinates while keeping all geometries topological relations intact.
+Global scaling increases or decreases all coordinates values in relation to the origin coordinates, while keeping all geometries topological relations intact.
 It can by done by subtraction or multiplication of a`sfg` or `sfc` object.

-Local scaling treats geometries independently and it requires points around which geometries are going to be scaled, e.g. centroids.
+Local scaling treats geometries independently and requires points around which geometries are going to be scaled, e.g. centroids.
-In the example below, each geometry is shrunk by a factor of two around theirs centroids (central panel on the Fig. \@ref(fig:affine-trans)).
+In the example below, each geometry is shrunk by a factor of two around the centroids (central panel on the Fig. \@ref(fig:affine-trans)).
 <!-- scaling by a two-elements vector -->